The Epically Good Dip I Serve at Every Super Bowl Party

 Back in the day, onion dip meant ripping open a packet of Lipton (Onion Recipe Dip & Soup) Mix and stirring in some sour cream.
 Satisfying, to be sure, but taking your time with our ultimate onion dip recipe pays off.
 Here's how to make the Super Bowl snack:

 The very first step, caramelizing the onions, is worth every minute.
 Cooking onions in butter over a gentle heat is what gives this dip the depth and richness that make it irresistible.
 Start with a couple sliced onions and a knob of butter.
 Cook, stirring often, until softened and beginning to brown.
 When that happens, add a splash of water and stir, stir, stir, until it evaporates and the onions are a deeper shade of golden.
 Repeat this process until the onions are shiny, soft, and sweet, about 30 minutes.
 Let them cool to room temperature—but, guys, this is pretty much all it takes.
-Pro tip: if it’s really close to kickoff and you just decided you want to whip this up, add a pinch of sugar to the onions.
+Pro tip: If it’s really close to kickoff and you've only just decided you want to whip this Super Bowl snack up, add a pinch of sugar to the onions.
 It’ll help them caramelize faster.

 Once the onions are cooled (and you’ve resisted snacking on them), mix them in a bowl with softened cream cheese and tangy sour cream.
-Mix in a couple large pinches of chopped chives and season with salt and pepper.
+Mix in a couple of large pinches of chopped chives and season with salt and pepper.
 Chopped scallions work as well, and I sometimes like a dash of Worcestershire sauce.
 Serve with perfectly salted crunchy chips for the best Super Bowl dip that exists.

 Want more than chips-n-dip?
 These sheet-pan snacks make cleanup a snap.
-We’re already looking forward to next season.
+We’re already looking forward to next football season.
 Go team!